johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 cancel.
 All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc.

-The destination cell will be overwritten, but any existing note will be preserved (and potentially converted to a **None** marker type).
-Once a link has been created, you can see small triangles in the bottom-left corner of the two linked cells.
+The destination cell will be overwritten (if it doesn't contain the destination cell type already), but any existing note will be preserved (and potentially converted to a **None** marker type).
+Once a link has been created, you can see small triangles in the bottom-left corners of the linked cells.

 .. raw:: html